 Conclusion

 Clearing this application’s “Cache and Data” can also remove the iterative notification bar from your screen.
 To do this, you must restart your device and log back into the application.
-You can also disable the CPU GPU Network notification by going to “Settings” and blocking it.
+You can also turn off the CPU GPU Network notification by going to “Settings” and blocking it.

 Usually, you will find the option to block this notification in the “Notification Style” settings.
-Low memory can show this notification that you can disable by clearing or increasing the RAM.
+Low memory can show this notification.
+You can disable it by clearing or increasing the RAM.
 To temporarily disable this notification, you should start recording your game and close it.

 The CPU GPU Network notification can also result from malware/viruses installed in your device.
 You can install an antivirus to get rid of it.
 Disabled and misconfigured antiviruses can also cause this notification to appear.
 The last culprit is your corrupt Windows registry, which needs to be fixed.